coinwise-io/zrobank-doc-api/docs/gateway/api-overview/authentication.md

 Our API uses x-api-key to authenticate and authorize API requests.
 To access our API, you will need to obtain a unique API key, which will be used to authenticate all requests.

-To send an API request using x-api-key, you must include the x-api-key header in your HTTP request with the value of the API key.
+To send an API request using x-api-key, you must include the x-api-key header in your HTTPS request with the value of the API key.
 The x-api-key header should be set as a string that represents your unique API key.
 If you try to access our API without a valid API key or with an invalid key, you will receive an authorization error message.

 ## How to get a API key?